 The Madison Historical Society Antiques Fair, the Society's largest annual fundraiser, was established in 1972 with the goal of being the best antiques show in an outdoor venue.
-Soon celebrating its forty-third year in 2014, the fair is once again under the MHS's own management, produced by MHS Events Coordinator Beth Wardwell with the support of Society member volunteers.
-This year, many of our favorite long-time exhibitors, along with several exciting new exhibitors, will join us for the best fair ever.
+Celebrating its forty-third year in 2014, the fair is once again under MHS management, produced by MHS Events Coordinator Beth Wardwell with the support of MHS Trustee Lyle Cubberly and Society member volunteers.
+Along with an array of exciting new exhibitors, many of our finest long-time exhibitors will join us this year, ensuring our most impressive fair ever.

 As is traditional, the Fair features coffee service and sidewalk cafe seating for your comfort.
 Fresh-made offerings from popular shoreline food trucks will be available in close proximity to the green.
 The Madison Historical Society welcome booth, located near the Church Entrance Gate, offers MHS membership information, Historical Happenings newsletters, and materials about the MHS Historic Building Plaque Program.
 Books on Madison history are also available for purchase here.

-Just steps from the Fair is the MHS's historical Lee's Academy, home now to both the MHS administrative offices and its exhibition hall.
-From 11:00 to 4:00 pm, drop by our summer exhibition, which traditionally features fascinating stories and artifacts from Madison's past.
-This year visitors will enjoy "The Business of Leisure: Madison Welcomes Its Summer Colony."
+Just steps from the Fair is the MHS's Lee's Academy, home to both the MHS administrative offices and its exhibition hall.
+From 11:00 to 4:00 pm, drop by our summer exhibition, which features fascinating stories and artifacts from Madison's past.
+In 2014 visitors will enjoy "The Business of Leisure: Madison Welcomes Its Summer Colony."
 This intriguing exhibition reveals the ways that the community responded to the needs and desires of the vacationers and cottagers who came to the shoreline for rest and recreation.
 The exhibition is free; donations are welcomed.